Step 1: Do your keyword research!

 - Write your permalink/slug/URL for each and every page, using your focus keyword.
 Replace all spaces with dashes, use only lowercase, and remove any ampersands or extra characters.
 You do not need one for the homepage since this is just your domain name.
 You can include your locality if that is important.

 - Write your Page Descriptions for each and every page, using the focus keyword phrase (limit to 2 lines of text or 160 characters per page).
 This will show up underneath your page titles in Google’s search results and should be a teaser to draw people in to your site.
 However, it does not necessarily make that much of a difference in your ranking, but Google will highlight in bold the keywords that match up to someone’s search.
-You can include your locality if that is important, and also make it a call-to-action if you would like.
+You can include your locality if that is important, and also add a call-to-action to help entice prospects to click on your listing.

 Ex.
 Web consulting, web design and web development, newsletter design, and website training for small businesses.
 Over 15 years experience, Located in Asheville, NC